pace-neutrons/Horace/documentation/user_docs/docs/manual/Extracting_data_from_SQW_files_and_objects.rst

 Projection
 ----------

-This defines the coordinate and thus binning system you will use to plot the data.
+This defines the coordinate and thus binning system you will use to plot and analyse the data.

 ``proj`` should be an child of a ``aProjectionBase`` class (such as ``line_proj``,